 7.Dr.
 APJ Abdul Kalam : Wings Of Fire

 About Dr. APJ Abdul Kalam : Dr. Abdul Kalam was a defense scientist and chief of India’s defense research and development programme.
 During his tenure there, he spearheaded major technological innovations and entirely morphed and charged up the defense research center.
 He was awarded Bharat Ratna, the highest civilian award of India, in 1997.
-He also served as the 11th President of India from 2002 to 2007.
+Dr. Kalam has also served as the 11th President of India from 2002 to 2007.

 8. The Boys In The Boat